ahmedkaludi/pwa-for-wp/readme.md

 * Set Device Orientation easily.
 * Tested with Google Lighthouse
 * More PWA Features Coming soon.
-* **[Premium]** the ability to expand PWA for WP with [Call to Action](https://pwa-for-wp.com/extensions/call-to-action-for-pwa/), [Loading Icon Library](https://pwa-for-wp.com/extensions/loading-icon-library-for-pwa/), [Data Analytics](https://pwa-for-wp.com/extensions/data-analytics-for-pwa/), [Pull to Refresh](https://pwa-for-wp.com/extensions/pull-to-refresh-for-pwa/), [Scroll Progress Bar](https://pwa-for-wp.com/extensions/scroll-progress-bar-for-pwa/) and [PWA to APK Plugin](https://pwa-for-wp.com/extensions/pwa-to-apk-plugin/) extensions
+* **[Premium]** the ability to expand PWA for WP with [Call to Action](https://pwa-for-wp.com/extensions/call-to-action-for-pwa/), [Loading Icon Library](https://pwa-for-wp.com/extensions/loading-icon-library-for-pwa/), [Data Analytics](https://pwa-for-wp.com/extensions/data-analytics-for-pwa/), [Pull to Refresh](https://pwa-for-wp.com/extensions/pull-to-refresh-for-pwa/), [Scroll Progress Bar](https://pwa-for-wp.com/extensions/scroll-progress-bar-for-pwa/), [PWA to APK Plugin](https://pwa-for-wp.com/extensions/pwa-to-apk-plugin/) and [Offline Forms for PWA for WP](https://pwa-for-wp.com/extensions/offline-forms-for-pwa-for-wp/) extensions

 **We Act Fast on Feedback!**
 We are actively developing this plugin and our aim is to make this plugin into the #1 solution for PWA in the world.
 You can [Request a Feature](https://github.com/ahmedkaludi/pwa-for-wp/issues) or [Report a Bug](https://pwa-for-wp.com/contact-us/).